 |

-(1) See the concept of mental flexibility in the ACT psychotherapy.
-When something is not working well, should we persevere or adapt by changing our goals ?
-The answer is: it all depends on the relevance of what we are trying to do, when we take a broader perspective.
+(1) See the concept of mental flexibility in ACT psychotherapy.
+When something is not working well, should we persevere, or adapt by modifying our objectives?
+The answer is: it all depends on the relevance of what one is trying to do, when taking a broader perspective.

 |